-After last week’s Thanksgiving-themed episode, now it’s turn for a Black Friday installment.
+After last week’s Thanksgiving-themed episode, it’s now time for a Black Friday installment.
 Except not really, because the consumerism talk and the potentially thrilling mall scenes quickly died off to give room to Dean Munsch’s Michael Myers syndrome.

 Despite the big “Gigi’s head on a platter” cliffhanger, not much about her death was mentioned.
 Wes didn’t seem too affected by it (I believe seeing your girlfriend beheaded would traumatize you for life), but then again, Scream Queens isn’t that type of show.
 And, if it was, characters would be already too traumatized to even function anymore anyway and the story just wouldn’t work.
 So moving past Gigi’s death, ‘Black Friday’ chooses to focus on the Chanels attempting to kill Dean Munsch on one side, and on Pete’s super suspicious behaviour on the other.

 Sadly, Chanel’s interesting words on Black Friday and consumerism, as well as the “locked inside the mall with the Red Devil” scenario didn’t last long.
 And it’s a shame because it had so much potential.
 Chanel getting shot didn’t make much sense and it’s clear that it was only added for shocking effect.
 After all, it is hard to believe that she would be so lucky not to die from that, and her injury didn’t last much either.
 I believe that they wanted to use this idea but didn’t have much time so they rushed everything instead.
 Despite of that, Denise’s inner joke on how characters decide to have a conversation instead of shooting at each other in these type of situations was still hilarious.